briangerard/briangerard.github.io/2019/05/scripting.practice.md

 are "deeper" than others, of course, but it helps to really try to grok whatever bit of the language is involved with the particular koan each time.

-So that's how you're supposed to think about it, but what are you really supposed to **do**?
+So that's how you're supposed to think about it, but what are you actually supposed to **do**?

-The quick version, taking the [Python](#footnotes) koans as an example, you would cd into either the 'python2' or 'python3' dir, and then just run 'run.sh'.
+The quick version, taking the [Python](#footnotes) koans as an example, you would cd into either the 'python2' or 'python3' dir, and then just run `run.sh`.

 The longer version is "RTFM".  `:)`  Each of the koans comes with a README that tells you how to use them, which is highly recommended reading.